stwomack/Bush-Womack-TAP-Workshop/dotnet-script.md

 .NET Sensors is provided as an [application accelerator](https://docs.vmware.com/en/Application-Accelerator-for-VMware-Tanzu/index.html) template for TAP.

 This has been tested with .NET 6 and TAP 1.0.
+These instructions assume you have [kubectl installed](https://kubernetes.io/docs/tasks/tools/) as well as the [Tanzu CLI](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-general.html) that comes with TAP.
+Note that all CLI commands have only been tested on macOS.

 ## Before Starting